What I Offer

 I then asked , “What do you think the boys could be saying?” and one boy said, “Maybe the boy with the hand over his mouth is saying OMG.”
 Then he burst out laughing and looked at his teacher who was smiling.
 Another student wondered if they said OMG in France!

-I then asked the students if they had any comments or questions and one boy told me he had a question.
-He was wondering if so many people visited the wall and touched it with their hands and tears and then left things he thought the wall would be very dirty and wanted to know if anyone ever washed it.
+At the end of my presentation, I asked the students if they had any questions One boy wondered about dirt.
+If so many people visited the wall and touched it with their hands and tears and then left things he thought the wall would be very dirty and wanted to know if anyone ever washed it.
 I told him that no one had ever asked me that question before, but what did he think?
-He was not sure and I told him it would be easy to find out, so I read this article, and when I was in DC on a sunny spring day I helped to wash the wall.
+He was not sure and I told him it would be easy to find out and the answer is YES, When I was in DC on a sunny spring day I helped to wash the wall.
 It was an amazing, moving experience to join other volunteers not only to wash a national monument, but also to meet and talk to veterans and tourists who came to visit the wall that day.
 I took pictures back to the 5th graders and thanked the student for his question and reminded them they too could wash the wall!

 Themes of Talking Walls